status-dog/status-dog-ui/README.md

 ## CSS

-If you add material ui components or to something with the themes run `npm run theme`
+If you add material ui components or to something with the themes run `npm run prepare`

 ## Run dev